aramis-lab/clinica/docs/InteractingWithClinica.md

 where the arguments are usually your input/output folders, and where the options look like `--flag_1 option_1 --flag_2 option_2`.

+!!! note
     Please note that the ordering of options on the command-line is not important, whereas arguments must be given in the exact order specified in the documentation (or in the command line helper).

 ## Categories of command line